krateoplatformops/oasgen-provider/README.md

 #### `identifiersMatchPolicy` field

 This optional field in the RestDefinition manifest, at `verbsDescription[].identifiersMatchPolicy`, defines how strictly the `rest-dynamic-controller` should match the identifiers when using the `findby` action.
 It can take the following values: `OR` (default) or `AND`:
 - `OR`: The controller considers a resource a match if **at least one** of the identifiers matches.
 - `AND`: The controller considers a resource a match only if **all** of the identifiers match.
+This field can be set only for the `findby` action.

 #### Why Use `findby`?